The protocol layer that makes autonomous AI reviewable before it acts.

 ProvnAI contributes across adjacent governance work, but VEX has a narrow and valuable role: it sits where proposed action becomes real execution and makes that boundary externally governable.

-The execution boundary layer where proposed action is independently authorized and preserved as cryptographically verifiable evidence.
+The execution boundary layer where proposed action is independently authorized and preserved as verifiable evidence in governed flows.

 Policy models and control assumptions that define what actions are permitted and who can authorize them.